Marketing Plan Template

 Summary

 Your summary should list the main takeaways from your plan.
-This section will become a reference point for your team, and ensures that everyone understands the important parts of your plan.
+This section will become a reference point for your team, and it ensures that everyone understands the important parts of your plan.
 Rather than try to perfectly summarize every part of the plan, simply include the information your team will need the most to achieve your goals.
 Keep it brief to maximize its usefulness.

 Start your marketing plan now